hassek/vim-easytest/README.md

   - django-nose

 to change the default syntax for a specific language just set `let easytest_{syntax_name}_syntax = 1` in your `.vimrc` file

 ## Quick Start

     TODO

 ## Mapping

 Currently there is no default mapping so everyone can just map it however they want.
 But here is a good recommendation for a default:

     nmap <S-t> :py run_current_test()<CR>
-    nmap <leader>t :py run_current_test(on_terminal=True)<CR>
+    nmap <leader>t :py run_current_test_on_terminal()<CR>
     nmap <C-t> :py run_current_class()<CR>
     nmap <D-t> :py run_current_file()<CR>

 ## Contributing
-As one can see, there're still many issues to be resolved, patches, suggestions and new language/framework syntax are always welcome!
+As one can see, there're still many issues to be resolved.
+Patches, suggestions and new language/framework syntax are always welcome!
 A list of open feature requests can be found [here](../../issues?labels=enhancement&state=open).